qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

 renames the archive to `glib2.pkg.tar.zst`.
 Afterwards, only the required library `libglib-2.0-0.dll` is unpacked.

-There is a script called `install_win_aarch64_deps.bat` which is included with QEMU Hexagon and can be used to download the required dependencies.
+There are two scripts included with QEMU Hexagon to download the required dependencies.
+They are called `install_win_aarch64_deps.bat` and `install_win_aarch64_deps.ps1`, and exist as alternatives for each other to accomodate different workflows.

-IMPORTANT: In case `install_win_aarch64_deps.bat` is used, it is possible that the versions it contains are outdated and need to be updated.
+IMPORTANT: In case `install_win_aarch64_deps.bat` or `install_win_aarch64_deps.ps1` is used, it is possible that the versions of some dependencies are outdated and need to be updated by manually modifying the script used.

 A common error related to libraries is that QEMU immediately exits.
 Either with or without showing an error message box.
 In both cases a [dependency